 - Complex installation often requiring a professional.

-- Often incompatible with window frames including blackout blinds and mosquito nets.
+- Often incompatible with window frames including the blackout blind and mosquito net

 Ideal uses